#38 Difference Between Envy and Jealousy: Transforming Bitterness into Faith

 – Have I done something that makes me unworthy of His blessings?

-In Matthew 20:1-16, Jesus illustrates a parable which describes the tale of the workers and the vineyard.
+In Matthew 20:1-16, Jesus illustrates a parable that describes the tale of the workers and the vineyard.
 Some laborers begin the work at the early hours of the day, and as the day progresses, new ones step in.
 In the middle of the day, the owner pays for the working hours.
 Many of the long-serving workers were dismayed that they had not been sufficiently compensated as they expected, but through the owner’s reasoning, he had fulfilled his obligation.

 The moral here is apparent: God’s benevolence is omnipotent.
-We should simply practice patience, as God always knows what he is doing and puts the pieces in order at the right time.
+We should simply practice patience, as God always knows what He is doing and puts the pieces in order at the right time.

 Combating Jealousy and Envy